 Thanks to the generosity of the Andrew W. Mellon Foundation, the University of Miami Libraries and Lowe Art Museum “UMLLAM” have embarked on a four-year collaborative project designed to encourage faculty and student engagement with the University’s collections while also increasing object-based outreach and educational opportunities for our many constituencies.
 This multi-faceted undertaking, which grew out of a summit and resulting White Paper (both of which were spearheaded by the University of Miami), features two new faculty fellowships and a new fund to incentivize UM faculty to incorporate the University’s cultural assets into their curricula.
 Included in this initiative are projects that incorporate the following aspects: Cultural Resources, Engagement, Academics, Technology, and Enrichment (CREATE).
 Detailed information about these “CREATE” grants, including guidelines for faculty who are interested in applying for support, is available on this website.

 Until May 31, 2021

 CREATE grants are designed to enhance learning and engagement at UM by facilitating close collaboration and resource-sharing.
 Specifically, awards made under this program are intended to promote the integration of objects in the University of Miami’s Libraries and Lowe Art Museum’s permanent collections into object-centered teaching, learning, and scholarship.

 Over the course of the next four years, CREATE will distribute a limited number of competitive grants.
 These awards will be made each fall, spring, and summer between June 2017 and June 2021 and will generally range between $2,000 and $6,000.
+This range has increased to $3,000 – $10,000 for the 2019-2020 Academic Year.
 The CREATE Committee could approve of projects outside this target range, pending on the merit of the proposal.